quailjs/quail/docs/tests/scriptsDoNotFlicker.rst

 .. php:class:: scriptsDoNotFlicker

-<p>All scripts should be assessed to see if their interface does not flicker.</p>
+All scripts should be assessed to see if their interface does not flicker.